Vitals9367/drupal-docker-images/README.md

 - `ghcr.io/city-of-helsinki/drupal-php-docker:8.0`(deprecated, use `drupal-php-docker:8.0-alpine` instead)
 - `ghcr.io/city-of-helsinki/drupal-php-docker:7.4` (deprecated, left for legacy reasons)

-All containers include packages necessary to run all Drupal tests (including FunctionalJavascript tests using `chromium-driver`).
+All images include packages necessary to run all Drupal tests (including FunctionalJavascript tests using `chromium-driver`).

 See [test.yml](https://github.com/City-of-Helsinki/drupal-helfi-platform/blob/main/.github/workflows/test.yml.dist) for an example how to run tests using this image.